Pablo-Echegaray/Pablo-Echegaray/README.md

 ****

-I recently finished some fullstack NodeJS developer courses where I learned to handle the following technologies:
+_I recently finished some fullstack NodeJS developer courses where I learned to handle the following technologies_:
 ****

 ✨   ✨